The 101 of effective goal setting

 Goal setting is one of the most important ways to foster growth, let's look at some key concepts and frameworks.

-I’d like to talk a bit about goal setting, its importance, some frameworks, and techniques for individuals (Team/group goals are a different topic).
+I'd like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 Performance vs. developmental goals

-Helping your engineers with goal setting and coaching/mentorship can add a lot of value for them, though.
-It helps them focus since there are always just too many things to learn next, it helps them feel they’re progressing, it helps with the alignment with the company’s expectations of their career – which is ideally what the market wants already – and last but not least it makes them feel they’re at the right company.
-I find that growth opportunities are just as important to engineers as an exciting product to work on, great colleagues, good company culture, and of course, fair compensation.
-I had engineers leave solely because they felt they’re not growing anymore.
+Helping your engineers with good growth goals and coaching / mentorship can add a lot of value for them, though.
+It helps them focus, since there's always just too many things to learn next, it helps them feel they're progressing, it helps with the alignment with the company's expectations of their career - which is ideally what the market wants already - and last but not least it makes them feel they're at the right company.
+I find that growth opportunities are just as important to engineers as an exciting product to work on, great colleagues, good company culture and of course, fair compensation.
+I had engineers leave solely because they felt they're not growing anymore.